Emotional Affairs: Cheating Without Sex

 If you are reading this, there’s a chance you already feel like you are having an emotional affair.
 The problem is that an emotional affair can be hard to define.
 Here are a few signs that may show you it’s time to re-evaluate that extramarital friendship.

 You might be in an emotional affair if you no longer want to spend time with your spouse and find yourself drifting apart from them.
-You may find reasons to give your friend gifts rather than your partner and overall feel as though they understand you so much better.
+You may find reasons to give your friend gifts rather than your partner, and overall feel as though they understand you so much better.
 Most of all, you are keeping your friendship a secret.

 Protect Your Marriage

+Many couples can recover and even strengthen their relationship after an emotional affair.
 Numerous marriages have been saved after emotional affairs.
-But there are certain guidelines that the cheater and the spouse need to follow once the infidelity has been discovered.
+However, there are certain guidelines that the cheater and the spouse need to follow once the infidelity has been discovered.
 If you have been cheating emotionally, you need to feel remorse and have the desire to change your behavior and life.
 Your spouse needs to not only be sure that you have stopped cheating but trust you enough to fully heal.
-Indeed, trust is a must for building a strong emotional connection between you and your partner so that your relationship can be healthy and long-lasting.

 Know your spouse’s needs or ask if you’re unsure.
-Make it your life’s work to consistently make your partner happy.
+Make it your life’s work to make your partner happy consistently.
 You can do that by taking care of yourself and being transparent about your own needs.
 Being honest and open will encourage your spouse to do the same.
 Always turn to your spouse first rather than sharing your vulnerability with someone outside of your marriage.
 Make a point to avoid sharing your deepest feelings and thoughts with anyone who isn’t your first confidant.

-Even if you tend to have a fun and flirty personality, don’t touch, tease or flirt with others.
+Even if you tend to have a fun and flirty personality, don’t touch, tease, or flirt with others.
 Make time for your spouse, have long conversations, and go out on dates.
-By doing the above you will continually build and maintain trust with your spouse.
+By doing the above, you will continually build and maintain trust with your spouse.

 How to Get Help

 Be patient because it will take you time to heal from your feelings for the person you emotionally cheated with and to improve your troubled marriage.
 Nevertheless, having the guidance of a trained professional will make the situation easier for both you and your spouse, and may even strengthen your marriage.
 According to the American Psychological Association, roughly 50% of distressed relationships show improved and more satisfying marriages from couples counseling.
-An additional 10% to 20% will remain a couple even if the unhappiness persists.
+An additional 10% to 20% will remain a couple, even if the unhappiness persists.

 Licensed counselors typically employ one or more of a handful of therapeutic approaches to relationship counseling that have been proven to help repair relationships.
-No matter how you choose to address it, it’s important to take the first in recognizing that your emotional affair can ruin your relationship if it does not end, regardless of whether or not you consider it cheating.
+No matter how you choose to address it, it’s important to take the first step in recognizing that your emotional affair can ruin your relationship if it does not end, regardless of whether or not you consider it cheating.

 Sources